systemphile/airbnb-clone-project/README.md

 GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review

+Database Design
+Entity-Relationship Diagram (ERD) Concept:
+A User can own many Properties.
+(One-to-Many)
+A User can make many Bookings.
+(One-to-Many)
+A Property can have many Bookings.
+(One-to-Many)
+A Property can have many Amenities, and an Amenity can belong to many Properties.
+(Many-to-Many, resolved by the property_amenity junction table)
+A Property can have many Reviews, and a User can write many Reviews.
+(A Review connects a User and a Property)